 Another feature I like about this feature is its durability.
-It has a super-rigid, well made, an injection-molded cone that has a 360 degree bracing to withstand the punches from the bass.
+It has a super-rigid, well-made, injection-molded cone with a 360 degree bracing to withstand the punches from the bass.

-And the spiralead tinsel-lead tech ensures your sub lasts you long enough.
+And the spiraled tinsel-lead tech ensures your sub lasts you long enough.
 There is also a vented pole piece and a high-temperature coil wire to allow heat dissipation.

 That’s not all.
 The Kicker 10C104 has a kicker look too.
-It has a double-stitched yellow surround and a well-made steel basket which makes your sub accentuate any car space.
+It has a double-stitched yellow surround and a well-made steel basket, making your sub accentuate any car space.

 Things to Look For with 10 Inch Subwoofers

-There is a few things that you need to look for when comparing different models of subwoofers.
+There are a few things that you need to look for when comparing different models of subwoofers.